 Easily accessible information is defined as information placed on the packaging of a foodstuff.
-FBO may use various ways of informing consumers about significant differences in the composition or properties of a foodstuff through, for example, websites, social media, information lines and so on.
+PPP may use various ways of informing consumers about substantial differences in the composition or properties of a foodstuff through, for example, websites, social media, information lines and so on.
 A reference to such alternative sources of information must always be stated on the packaging of the foodstuff, saying e.g. "Information on different composition of the product in EU countries at...".

-Examples of factors justifying differences in the composition or properties of food and CAFIA's approach to taking account of them

-Provided that the consumer is sufficiently informed about differences due to justified and objective factors (see examples of how to provide information to consumers on further slides)
+Examples of factors justifying differences in the composition or properties of food and CAFIA's approach to taking account of them informed about differences due to justified and objective factors (see examples of how to provide information to consumers on further slides)